Fragtality/PilotsDeck/README.md

   \[ File\:Macro(:Macro)* ] (Command)
   - *File*: The FSUIPC Macro File Name without Extension
   - *Macro*: The Macro's Name within that File.
 You can specify multiple Macros within one File (e.g. both Packs-Controls on one Button)<br/>
-  Example: *"FSLA3XX_MAIN:ACPACK1:ACPACK2"* (Macro-File FSLA3XX_MAIN, Macros ACPACK1 and ACPACK2)
+  Example: *"FSLA3XX_MAIN:ACPACK1:ACPACK2"* (Run Macros ACPACK1 and ACPACK2 from Macro-File FSLA3XX_MAIN)
 * **Script**
   \[ Lua:File ] (Command)
   - *File*: The Filename of a Lua-Script (known to FSUIPC).
 Without Extension and it has to be preceded with "*Lua:*".<br/>
-  Example: *"Lua:Baro_Toggle"* to call the Lua-Script Baro_Toggle.lua<br/>
+  Example: *"Lua:Baro_Toggle"* (run Lua-Script Baro_Toggle.lua)<br/>
 #### DecodeBCD / Scale / Format
 * **DecodeBCD**: If the Value is a BCD, the Plugin can decode it for you!
 * **Scale**: Multiply the Value by that Number to scale it, if it is too big or small.
-Defaults to 1.<br/>One Example would be "Pressure QNH as millibars" - it is delivered as multiple of 16 (e.g. 1022 = 16352).
+Defaults to 1.<br/>One Example would be "Pressure QNH as millibars" - it is delivered as multiple of 16 (e.g. 1013 = 16208).
 So we would scale it by "0.0625" (1/16) to have a human-readable Value.
 * **Format**: Round the Value and/or add Text to it \[ Digits:Text %s Text ]
   - *Digits*: The Value is rounded to that fixed Number of Digits after the decimal Point (can be zero for an Integer).
 If not specified, the Value is not rounded at all.
   - *Text*: The Value is embedded at the "*%s*" in the Text you specify here.
 E.g. to add Units to the Value like "%s kg" or "%s %".
 Or put something in front of it.
 Every "%s" will be replaced by the Value.